History of the UKE

 At the end of the war, the UKE was reconstructed.
 The old pavilions were returned to a satisfactory state only occasionally, because their wide distribution on site did no longer meet the requirements of contemporary patient care.
 Rather, bigger functional clinical sectors were established, partly by connecting single pavilions.
 The teaching program was also re-initiated following approval by the British occupation.

 Today the UKE consists of 13 centers with more than 80 clinics and institutes.
-Today, the UKE has more than 11,000 staff members.
-The Medical Center has approximately 104,000 inpatients per year.
-In addition, there are 402,000 outpatients, of which 129,000 are hospitalized in the emergency ward.
+Today, the UKE has more than 13,500 staff members.
+The Medical Center has approximately 106,000 inpatients per year.
+In addition, there are 405,000 outpatients, of which about 129,000 are hospitalized in the emergency ward.
 This means that the UKE is one of the biggest hospitals in Hamburg.
-Moreover, more than 3,300 students study at the medical and dental faculties.
+Moreover, about 3,400 students study at the medical and dental faculties.

 The close network of high-end medicine, research and teaching in the UKE facilitate a continuous development and guarantee that the patients are taken care of in the best possible way by means of the most recent methods of treatment.
 Moreover, the UKE has earned an international reputation as initiator of many conventions and advanced trainings and cooperates with renowned institutions such as the Harvard University in Cambridge (USA).